dwavesystems/dwave-ocean-sdk/docs/concepts/index_concepts.rst

         Learn more: :ref:`qpu_errors`.

+    Infeasible state
+        A state in which the values of variables violate a :term:`constraint`.

     Ising
         Traditionally used in statistical mechanics.
 Variables are "spin up" (:math:`\uparrow`) and "spin down" (:math:`\downarrow`), states that